Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Notes.md

 - **AWS Quick Starts** are automated reference architectures that streamline the deployment of key workloads on the AWS Cloud.
 They use infrastructure as code to provision production environments on AWS that may require hundreds of discreet procedures to deploy manually.
 - **AWS Quick Start reference deployments** are automated architectures that guide users through deploying workloads on AWS.
 They use AWS CloudFormation templates to launch deployments into accounts.
 - **AWS S3 Intelligent-Tiering** automatically stores objects in three access tiers: one tier optimized for frequent access, a lower-cost tier optimized for infrequent access, and a very-low-cost tier optimized for rarely accessed data.
+- **AWS S3 Glacier Flexible Retrieval** is used for backup and disaster recovery use cases.
 -